The favorable natural and geographical conditions of Azerbaijan caused the settling of people on its territory.

 The Caspian Sea

-The Caspian Sea, largest enclosed water basin in the world is of great importance for Azerbaijani people.
+The Caspian Sea, the largest enclosed water basin in the world is of great importance for the Azerbaijani people.
 It has unique physical and geographical properties, It should be noted that the flora and fauna of the Caspian Sea are rich in endemic species.
 For example, 90% of the total reserves of sturgeon, differing from other fishes by its antiquity, are found in this sea.

 The specific geographical landscape created favorable recreational conditions.